Courtesy Danny Radd |

 Our guests (mother & teenage daughter exploring Ecuador for a month) were here a week, but left our house three days early because they were “bored” and dismayed at the cloudy weather.
 Ironically, not two hours after they left town, the weather turned sunny and warm – the weather they had been waiting for.
 They decided to spend the rest of their trip in Guayaquil (Ecuador’s largest city; industrial) for more “action”.
 In our opinion, it’s as if travelers finishing a visit to the United States were to declare “hey, let’s wrap up this up in Detroit”, but to each his own, I suppose.

-boats to bring us our dinner.
+Waiting for returning fishing boats to bring us our dinner. |

 We met our neighbors Randy and Fonda this morning, and can’t wait to get to know them better!
 They are from Texas, and just got back late last night.
 They live here full time.